mlund/SI-thiocyanate/README.md

 # A Molecular Forcefield for Thiocyanate Anions in Water and at Interfaces

-This repository contains [Jupyter](http://jupyter.org) Notebooks and simulation data for reproducing the work of the scientific paper _Specific Cation Effects on SCN$^-$ in Bulk and at the Air–Water Interface_.
+This repository contains [Jupyter](http://jupyter.org) Notebooks and simulation data for reproducing the work of the scientific paper _Specific Cation Effects on SCN<sup>-<\sup> in Bulk and at the Air–Water Interface_.

 ### Layout